akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 ## Why are trailers bad?

-If trailers were unnecessary but ultimately harmless, I wouldn't be writing this unhinged rant.
+If trailers were unnecessary but harmless, I wouldn't be ranting to internet strangers.
 But trailers aren't harmless: they make it difficult to add gRPC APIs to existing applications.
 Is your Python application built with Django, Flask, or FastAPI?
 Too bad --- WSGI and ASGI don't support trailers, so your application can't handle gRPC-flavored HTTP.
 Trying to call your gRPC server from an iPhone?
 Sorry, `URLSession` doesn't support trailers either.
 The list goes on and on.

-Rather than augmenting these battle-tested HTTP stacks, Google's gRPC implementations replace them.
-Of course, this prevents gRPC applications from benefiting from the huge ecosystem of middleware, add-ons, and documentation that makes popular web frameworks so productive.
-It also comes with a tremendous loss of generality: gRPC's HTTP stack can _only_ serve RPCs.
-If you want to serve an HTML page, receive a file upload, handle an HTTP `GET`, or support HTTP/1.1, you're out of luck.
+Because the protocol requires trailers, gRPC implementations must compete with popular HTTP stacks instead of augmenting them.
+Of course, this prevents gRPC applications from benefiting from the ecosystem of add-ons and documentation that makes popular web frameworks so productive.
+It also comes with a tremendous loss of generality: often, gRPC's HTTP stack can _only_ serve RPCs over HTTP/2.
+If you also want to serve an HTML page, receive a file upload, support HTTP/1.1 or HTTP/3, or just handle an HTTP `GET`, you're out of luck.

 These pains are most acute on the web.
 Like many other clients, the `fetch` API doesn't support trailers.
 Unlike mobile or backend applications, though, web